'FinCEN' documents reportedly show banks moved illicit funds: BuzzFeed, ICIJ

 In a statement on Sunday, Deutsche Bank said the ICIJ had “reported on a number of historic issues.”
 “We have devoted significant resources to strengthening our controls and we are very focused on meeting our responsibilities and obligations,” the bank said.

-FinCen said in a statement on its website on Sept 1 that it was aware that various media outlets intended to publish a series of articles based on unlawfully disclosed SARs, as well as other documents, and said that the “unauthorised disclosure of SARs is a crime that can impact the national security of the United States.”
+FinCen said in a statement on its website on Sept.
+1 that it was aware that various media outlets intended to publish a series of articles based on unlawfully disclosed SARs, as well as other documents, and said that the “unauthorized disclosure of SARs is a crime that can impact the national security of the United States.”

 Representatives for the US Treasury declined comment beyond the FinCen statement.